District of Columbia Online Nurse Midwifery Programs

 Online Midwifery Programs: Online Midwifery Degrees

-Midwifery online learning programs are available at multiple degree levels, such as Master of Science in Nursing (MSN) and post-graduate certificate.
+Midwifery courses online are available at multiple degree levels, such as Master of Science in Nursing (MSN) and post-graduate certificate.
 Some online midwifery schools might also offer a MSN with the option to complete extra hours to earn a Doctor of Nursing Practice (DNP) degree.
-The length of a given nurse midwifery program depends on the degree being sought, and the student's prior level of education.
+The length of any given online midwifery programs depends on the degree being sought, and the student's prior level of education.

 Masters in CNM Programs Online

 An online Master of Science in Nursing (MSN) Nurse-Midwifery program typically covers foundational nursing courses, midwifery education, skills preparation and clinical practices.
-Students might need to complete about 62 to 64 credits total, and pass a final exam to earn their Masters in Nurse Midwife degree.
-Some nursing schools might also require students to complete a midwifery project.
+Students enrolled in online midwifery programs may need to complete about 62 to 64 credits total, and pass a final exam to earn their Masters in Nurse Midwife degree.
+Some midwifery schools might also require students to complete a midwifery project.

 Foundational or core classes tend to focus on advanced practice nursing and primary care.
 Students might therefore study biostatistics and disease prevention as well as review current research with an eye to applied theory into practice.
 Courses in communication and health promotion could also be considered key MSN topics.
 Students are also likely to take advanced pathophysiology and advanced health assessment.